Young Men's Buddhist Association (Burma): History

 The YMBA started its first open campaign against British rule in 1916, and after many protests obtained a ruling that abbots could impose dress codes on all visitors to Buddhists monasteries.

 The organization split in 1918 when older members insisted that it should remain apolitical, whilst younger members sought to enter the political sphere, sending a delegation to India to meet the Viceroy and Secretary of State to request the separation of Burma from India.
 Further lobbying delegations were sent to London in 1919 and 1920.
 Following its key involvement in the 1920 student strike, the most nationalist elements of the YMBA broke off and formed a political party known as the General Council of Burmese Associations, whilst a senior faction later formed the Independent Party.
-The YMBA is closely identified with the Myanmar military, and bestowed Military Chief Senior General Min Aung Hlaing with titles and the role of permanent patron.
-In February 2021 they were the first civil organization to issue a public statement supporting the Tatmadaw in their military coup.
+After Burma was granted independence in 1948, YMBA pledged to exit from politics.

+YMBA returned to the political scene in 2019, closely aligning itself with the Myanmar military and its proxy political party, the Union Solidarity and Development Party.
+In October 2019, YMBA bestowed an honorary title, the Mahāmaṅgalādhammajotikadhaja, on Min Aung Hlaing, the military's commander-in-chief, and granted him the role of permanent patron.
+In February 2020, YMBA granted Min Aung Hlaing its highest honorary title, the Aggamahāmaṅgalājotikadhaja.
+The granting of honorary titles was heavily criticised on social media.

+Following the 2021 Myanmar coup d'état in February 2021, YMBA became the first civil organisation to issue a public statement supporting the Tatmadaw.
+Political observers have speculated that YMBA has ambitions to succeed the Patriotic Association of Myanmar, which was banned by the civilian-led government in 2017.

+Membership

+In August 2020, YMBA had 30,000 members.
+Members pay annual dues, which are discounted for military officers.

 Activities

 The organization has founded multiple schools.
-It was one of the key organizations in the start of nationalist sentiment in Burma.
+YMBA operates Dhamma training classes and Dhamma summer schools nation-wide, through its township chapters.
+The schools have been criticised for stoking ethnoreligious tensions, and promoting toxic nationalism and military propaganda.